 1 packet peanut butter

-At home: Combine all non-packet ingredients in a zip-top bag. on the trail: Knead nut butter packets so they are fully blended and soft (tip: keep them in your back pocket).
-Drop your ball whisk (see below) into a wide-mouth bottle, add 6 ounces water, then all ingredients.
+Knead nut butter packets so they are fully blended and soft (tip: keep them in your back pocket).
+Drop your ball whisk (see below) into a wide-mouth bottle, then add 6 ounces water and all ingredients.
 Close lid and shake vigorously for 30 to 45 seconds, until lumps are gone.
 Add about 6 more ounces of water and shake again until fully blended.